 The Pocket Project is guided by our values, vision, objectives and key targets and shaped by the emergent needs of our times.
 We fundraise resources that allow us to contribute to the healing of collective trauma and to reduce its disruptive effects on our global culture.
 Every donor is an active participant in the realisation of these aims.

 We restore fragmentation by addressing and integrating individual, ancestral and collective trauma.
-We heal the wounds from the past, thus shifting humanity towards a path of collaboration, innovation and emergence.
+We heal the wounds from the past, thus supporting humanity on its path of collaboration, innovation and emergence.

 Our theory of change